alitalipcalikoglu/auto-module-linking/Readme.md

 ## Usage

-type "link-modules" in terminal and press enter
+type "link-modules" in terminal and press enter.

 ```sh
 link-modules